Token Based Authentication in Web API

-In this article, I am going to discuss how to implement Token Based Authentication in Web API to secure the server resources with an example.
-Please read our previous article where we discussed how to implement Client-Side HTTP Message Handler with some examples.
-As part of this article, we are going to discuss the following pointers.
+In this article, I will discuss how to implement Token Based Authentication in ASP.NET Web API to secure the server resources with an example.
+Please read our previous article, where we discussed implementing a Client-Side HTTP Message Handler with some examples.
+As part of this article, we will discuss the following pointers.

 1. Why do we need Token Based Authentication in Web API?